Legislative compliance

 To ensure legislative compliance, the responsible officer needs to understand the applicable laws and regulations and use a framework to ensure they are followed.

-Responsible officers should refer to A list of the department's key legislative commitments for more information.
+Responsible officers should refer to the list of the department's key legislative commitments (PDF 144 KB) for more information.

 2. Determining responsibility for legislative compliance